OICR/softeng-blog/_posts/ann_catton/2019-03-25-introspection.md

 }
 ```

 However, the result didn’t go very far down the tree; what was under `"Case"` was mostly metadata fields, and we didn’t find a lot of the fields we were looking for from the models.
 We dug around some more, trying instead more specific types from our clinical data, such as `"Treatment"` and `"Diagnosis"`.
-I thought we'd hit the jackpot with this one; it returned a lot of data that _looked_ like what we needed - a good list of fields with their descriptions and types, without a lot of metadata fields we didn’t need.
+I thought we'd hit the jackpot with this one; it returned a lot of data that _looked_ like what we needed - a good list of fields with their descriptions and types, without metadata fields we didn’t need.
 But comparing the results to our models, we soon discovered this was coming from our [data dictionary](https://github.com/NCI-GDC/gdcdictionary/tree/develop/gdcdictionary/schemas){:target="\_blank"}, and had more fields than what was in the index.
 We’d end up with a different version of the same issue.
 We needed to query a type that had its source in our case index.

 Admittedly the process was a little trial-and-error (made a lot easier with GraphiQL), but eventually we arrived at `"ExploreCases"`.
 This query gave us a list of all the fields we were expecting from our case_centric model, with their associated descriptions and types.